Updated on 01/01/2024. Paros is an island that changes every year. Every time that I visit Paros Island, I discover even more things to do and see!

 The sunset looking at the ancient ruins is just marvelous!

-If you want to check some beaches close to the harbor, Agios Georgios (~15′ on foot) or Agios Prokopios beach (15′ by car, 20′ by bus) are some excellent choices!
+If you want to check some beaches close to the harbour, Agios Georgios (~15′ on foot) or Agios Prokopios beach (15′ by car, 20′ by bus) are some excellent choices!

 The important exhibits of the museum are the Marble statue of Gorgon, the Colossal marble statue of Artemis, and the two marble relief plates!